newrelic/sidecar/README.md

 ProxyMode=tcp
 ```

+This setting is currently not supported for Lyft's Envoy proxy.

 **Templating In Labels**
 You sometimes need to pass information in the Docker labels which
 is not available to you at the time of container creation.
 One example of this